top of page

 Trauma and Unresolved Threat Responses

-One of the most significant and frequently missed causes of panic attacks is unresolved trauma.
+One of the most significant and most frequently missed causes of panic attacks is unresolved trauma.
 Particularly trauma that involved helplessness, loss of control, or a threat the nervous system could not fully process at the time.

 Cortisol Dysregulation: The Most Overlooked Cause